-Here are the 33 best handpicked poems about the moon categorized:
+Here are my favorite poems about the moon categorized:

-So if you’re looking for the best collection of moon poems, then you’re in the right place.
+So if you want the best poems about the moon, then you’re in the right place.

 Keep reading!